ospostme/ospostme.github.io/_posts/2024-10-23-free-internet-with-v2ray.markdown

   turn on domain proxy, then the domain address will be translated to AN IP address in pool **_randomly_**.
 The real destination IP is unware in the middle as the Traffic proxyed by CDN first.
 The latency is huge :(.
-  Benifit is lower possibility of blocking.
+  Benefit is lower possibility of blocking.

 - Visitor/Cloudflare/Origin Server end to end TLS encryption.
 Unless traffic presents obvious characteristic which could be easily identified by AI/ML